Wyoming’s investments results have lagged for years, but no one can accuse the state treasurer’s office of idleness.

 Meier has confidence in Fleming and the state’s current approach, he said.
 “I think we’ll stay with the diversity we have,” he said.
 “What we’re trying to build here is a quality oil tanker — going from one port to the next.”

 But index funds have plenty of advocates, too — and some are moving beyond merely encouraging their use.
 Clarence Herbst, a University of Colorado alumnus who has given the university’s foundation about $5 million, filed a lawsuit against the foundation last month, charging that it was driving up student costs with “…abysmal investment performance, which could have been significantly improved by simply investing in broad market U.S. equity index funds and not being over weighted in actively managed investment and ‘alternative investments.’”

 The “abysmal” returns that drew Herbst’s ire?
 They amounted to 9.2% per year over the decade ending June 2019.
 Wyoming’s Permanent Mineral Trust Fund earned 7.1% per year over the same period.

 This is part three of a four-part story package analyzing Wyoming’s investments and their impact on state spending.
-Read part one, Wyoming’s missed investment fund opportunities cost it billions, part two, Wyoming’s investments: Why returns have lagged and part four, Wyoming’s investments: Barriers to growth.
+Read part one, Wyoming’s missed investment fund opportunities cost it billions, or part two, Wyoming’s investments: Why returns have lagged.